Project-Counter/counter-validator/docs/index.rst

 It is published under an open source license, and the source code is available on `GitHub <https://github.com/Project-Counter/counter-validation-tool>`_.

-A public instance run and managed by COUNTER is available at `https://validator.bigdigdata.com <https://validator.bigdigdata.com>`_.
+A public instance run and managed by COUNTER is available at `https://validator.bigdigdata.com <https://validator.bigdigdata.com>`_ and is currently in public beta.
 It is open to everyone and only requires you to create a free account to be able to use it.